ashwanisahu97/You-and-me-shop/README.md

 ### Home Page

 <p>It contains Navigation bar with different categories.
-Also footer which provides some information about the company and links to social media handles.
 Also it shows images of some latest products.</p>
 <img src="./Frontend/public/Homepage.png" />

 ## Signup and Login

-<p>On this page, user can signup and after successfully signingup he can login.</p>
+<p>On this page, user can signup and after successfully signin up he can login.</p>
 <img src="./Frontend/public/Signup.png" />
 <img src="./Frontend/public/Login.png"/>

 ### Product detail page

-<p>On clicking any of the product it will redirect to the products page which shows detail information of the product along with button such as add to Bag.</p>
+<p>On clicking any of the product it will redirect to the product Details page which shows detailed information of the product along with button such as add to Cart.</p>
 <img src="./Frontend/public/ProductDetails.png" />

 ### Wishlist

-<p>This page shows the products which customer add to the bag from product page.
-From here customer can also remove it from the Bag.</p>
+<p>on Clicking wishlist icon or add to wishlist this drawer opens.user can delete from here itself or either they can add to the Cart as well</p>
 <img src="./Frontend/public/Wishlist.png" />

 ### Cart page